-٥ Matrix The camera meters a wide area of the frame and adjusts for contrast (tone distribution), color, composition, and subject distance, producing natural results in most situations.
-0 Center- weighted The camera meters the entire frame but assigns the greatest weight to the center area.
-This is the classic meter for por- traits and is recommended if you are using filters with an exposure factor (filter factor) over 1×. • Spot The camera meters the current focus area; use to meter off- center subjects (if Auto-area is selected for AF-area mode as described on page 159, the camera will meter the center focus area, while during face priority the camera will meter the focus area closest to the center of the selected face; \square 34).
-Spot metering ensures that the subject will be cor- rectly exposed, even when framed against a background that is much brighter or darker.
+☑ Matrix The camera meters a wide area of the frame and adjusts for contrast (tone distribution), color, composition, and subject distance, producing natural results in most situations. (enterweight to the center area.
+This is traits and is recommended if you The camera meters the entire frame but assigns the greatest weight to the center area.
+This is the classic meter for portraits and is recommended if you are using filters with an exposure factor (filter factor) over 1×. ∙ Spot The camera meters the current focus area; use to meter off-center subjects (if Auto-area is selected for AF-area mode as described on page 138, the camera will meter the center focus area, while during face priority the camera will meter the focus area closest to the center of the selected face; 28).
+Spot metering ensures that the subject will be correctly exposed, even when framed against a background that is much brighter or darker.